nickmmark/twitter-ivermectin-pharmacies/README.md

 ## Limitations
-* This work used a convenience sample of n=99 sites.
+* I used a convenience sample of n=99 sites.
 Would be more comprehensive if expanded.
+* I have been an outspoken critic of ivermectin as a cancer/covid miracle cure.
+Thus the search was potentially limited by accounts that have blocked me.
+A more comprehensive search using a burner account might identify more accounts.
-* Some sites that are based in the US could conceivably employ social media teams based in India, potentially providing a benign explanation
+* Some sites that are based in the US could conceivably employ social media teams based in India, potentially providing a benign explanation.
+(Unlikely)
+*